 Craig Marquardt, PhD, LP

-Updated: January 2026
+Updated: February 2026

 Skills-Focused: Unlike many forms of individual "talk therapy," skills groups function like workshops to provide practical tools for daily life.

 Many of the best mental health providers are at full capacity.
-And even if you have an individual therapist, they may not be specifically trained in the specialized protocols you may benefit from.
+And even if you have an individual therapist, they may not be specifically trained in the specialized treatments you may benefit from.
 Public health experts have identified this as a critical bottleneck.
 Group therapy is emerging as a potential solution for delivering concrete, life-changing skills to more people without sacrificing quality.

 There are two primary "flavors" of group therapy: